 11.1.
 To provide the best level of service requires adequate financial resources and in particular, sufficient finance has to be made available for repairs and maintenance and staffing.
 This expenditure has to be fully met from rents, but the vast majority of tenants will be protected through the Housing Benefits system.
 A lower rent increase would result in a poorer service, including less repairs and improvements to property.

 12. CONSULTATION

 12.1.
-The Chief Executive, Director of Finance and the Director of Support Services have been consulted on the content of this report.
+All Chief Officers have been consulted on the content of this report.

 13. BACKGROUND PAPERS

 13.1.
 None.

 ELAINE ZWIRLEIN SIGNED

 DIRECTOR OF HOUSING

 DATE